matias-vazquez/SistemasEmbebidos/LSE08/README.md

 }
 ```

-6. Build the application and connect your development board to the PC using the serial port.
-Run the program and demonstrate to your professor (print screens) that the messages are properly displayed at the Serial Port terminal (PuTTy).
+5. Build the application and connect your development board to the PC using the serial port.
+Run the program and document with screenshots that the respective messages are properly displayed on the serial port Terminal (PuTTy).

 ### __Part II.
 Getting familiar with Threads and Queues under FreeRTOS__
-View the video found in this link and follow the indications of the presenter step by step (you may want to stop the video to type the code).
+6. Watch the following video and follow the indications (stop the video when necessary to type in the code).

 <div align="center">

 [![Demo video](https://img.youtube.com/vi/8lIpI30Tj-g/0.jpg)](https://www.youtube.com/watch?v=8lIpI30Tj-g)
 </div>

-1. Your program should display the following messages at the end:
+7. Your program should display the following messages at the end:

         Send 0 to receiver task
         Received 0

-Demonstrate to your professor (print screens) that these messages were displayed at the PC terminal and show you code.
-Report your code at this point within your report document.
-No need to upload files at this point.
+8. Document with screenshots that these messages were displayed on the serial port Terminal.

-2. Your program should display the following messages at the end:
+9. Your program should display the following messages at the end:

         Send 0 to receiver task
         Received 0